m4rtyr/MyCourses/AlgorithmsII/notes/week1.md

 *Corollary*:

 BFS takes time proportional to $E + V$ in the worst case because it marks all vertices (and so the time is the sum of their degrees).

+*Note*: An algorithm is *online* if it doesn't require preprocessing (union-find is online whereas DFS requires the construction of an entire graph).